 Is Unity a denomination?

 Some aspects of the Unity movement are denominational and some are not.
 For example, there are more than 1,000 Unity churches and study groups affiliated with the Association of Unity Churches.
 This is a denominational aspect of Unity.
-In addition, the Unity Institute at Unity Village, Missouri trains approximately 60 students every two years to be Unity ministers.
+In addition, the Unity Institute at Unity Village, Missouri trains dozens of students every two years to be Unity ministers.
 This is also denominational.
 However, the majority of the work done by Unity at Unity Village involves prayer, publishing, and education services to people of all faiths.
 These nondenominational aspects include the prayer ministry, Silent Unity, Daily Word (Unity’s nondenominational inspirational monthly magazine), retreats, and continuing education classes that are open to everyone and teach Unity principles in nondenominational settings.

 What is the place of the Bible in Unity?